GoogleCloudPlatform/ramble/lib/ramble/docs/tutorials/using_zips_and_matrices.rst

             - wrfv4

 The above configuration will execute 3 experiments, comprising a basic scaling study on three different sets of nodes.
+This is primarily defined by the use of vector experiments, which are documented at :ref:`ramble-vector-logic`.
+Vector experiments were also introduced in :ref:`vector_and_matrix_tutorial`.

 We will now expand this to perform more experiments using the zip (:ref:`ramble-explicit-zips`) and matrix (:ref:`ramble-matrix-logic`)